 It is triggered by environmental allergens, such as pollen, animal hair or even wheat dust.

 Spirulina is a popular alternative treatment for symptoms of allergic rhinitis, and there is evidence that it can be effective (24).

-In one study of 127 people with allergic rhinitis, 2 grams per day dramatically reduced symptoms like nasal discharge, sneezing, nasal congestion and itching (25).
+In one study in 127 people with allergic rhinitis, 2 grams per day dramatically reduced symptoms like nasal discharge, sneezing, nasal congestion and itching (25).

-Bottom Line: Spirulina supplements have been shown to be very effective against allergic rhinitis, helping to reduce various symptoms.
+Summary Spirulina supplements are very effective against allergic rhinitis, reducing various symptoms.

 There are many different forms of anemia.

-The most common one is characterized by a reduction in hemoglobin or red blood cells in the blood.
+The most common one is characterized by a reduction in hemoglobin or red blood cells in your blood.

-In a study of 40 older people with a history of anemia, spirulina supplementation increased the hemoglobin content of red blood cells.
-Immune function also improved (27).
+In a study in 40 older people with a history of anemia, spirulina supplements increased the hemoglobin content of red blood cells and improved immune function (27).

-However, this is just one study, and more research is needed before any recommendations can be made.
+Keep in mind that this is just one study.
+More research is needed before any recommendations can be made.

-Bottom Line: One study shows that spirulina may be effective against anemia in the elderly.
-More research is needed.
+Summary One study suggests that spirulina can reduce anemia in older adults, though more research is needed.